atulsarkar1/JavaScript/README.md

 /**
  * Creates a timestamped directory for the test run.
- * This directory will hold all Excel files for the current run.
+ * This directory will hold all Excel files and screenshots for the current run.
  */
 const createRunDirectory = (): string => {
     if (!runDirectory) {